Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Methods

-The proof of Theorem~\ref{Theo:mc_po} can been seen in the supplementary materials.
-Compared with point neuron models, which combine input signals with the simple sum operation, the MCN model integrates apical and basal dendritic potentials at spatial-temporal dimensions as in Eq.~(\ref{EQ:mc_po}).
-The relationship between MCN somatic and dendritic potentials is shown in Figure~\ref{Fig:neurons}(E)(F).
+In contrast to point neuron models that combine input signals through simple summation, the MCN model integrates apical and basal dendritic potentials across both spatial and temporal dimensions, as outlined in Eq.~(\ref{EQ:mc_po}).
+The relationship between somatic and dendritic potentials in the MCN model is depicted in Figure~\ref{Fig:neurons}(E)(F).